HL7/fhir-shorthand/input/pagecontent/reference.md

 In this specification, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

 Portions of the specification designated as [Trial Use](https://hl7.org/fhir/versions.html#std-process) are indicated by {%include tu.html%} and <span class="tuSpan">background shading</span>.
+All examples in the specification are informative content.
 Remaining unmarked sections contain normative content.

 ### Notational Conventions